 If you’re based at a partner institution, please contact your own festival team directly.
-For institutions with an ESRC Impact Acceleration Account (IAA), the festival team will sit within the IAA.
+For institutions with an ESRC IAA, the festival team will sit within the IAA.

 If you’re not based at one of our partners, please contact your nearest partner institution to explore potential for collaboration.

 You can find out more, view event listings, and book places, on the Festival of Social Science website.
 Follow us on Twitter at #ESRCFestival.